jaclu/tmux-conf/docs/PLUGINS.md

 ## Skipping a plugin

-Normally if the running tmux doesnt match the min_version for a plugin, it will be listed as an ignored plugin, and if it matches the plugin will be used.
+Normally if the running tmux doesn't match the min_version for a plugin, it will be listed as an ignored plugin, and if it matches the plugin will be used.

 If a config decides that a plugin should not be used at all, such as: